 Those who trade in the Forex market should pay attention to the equity markets even if they don’t personally trade stocks.
 You might discover that there are a lot of lessons that you can learn from these markets even if you don’t necessarily actively trade in them yourself.
 You should pay attention because you don’t want to miss out on the opportunity to learn some lessons from the equity market about how the values of different currencies may rise or fall.

 The performance of different stock markets against one another lead to potential opportunities to make money for yourself if you follow those trades closely.
 This is to say that you need to pay attention to what is happening in the markets because you might be able to spot the difference between the performance of different stock markets and see how this corresponds with the way that the currency for that country operates.
 If you notice the pattern is strong enough, then you might want to try to pick up on this and place some trades in the Forex markets based on what you see in the equity markets.

 Keep in mind that it is all about relative strength.
 Just because the U.S. stock market is having a down day does not mean that the dollar will fall.
-It is possible that foreign stock markets will have an even worse day than the US market.
+Foreign stock markets may have an even worse day than the US market.
 If that is the case, then you might be able to profit by placing your trades just right in the Forex market.
 You can still potentially earn profits by purchasing the U.S. Dollar in this scenario.
 It just might be the case that the USD still rises in relation to other currencies depending on how those foreign markets are doing.

 The basic idea boils down like this:

 It doesn’t always work out just perfectly like that, but there are at least some instances when this is the case.
 It is often the case that one needs to do a comparative analysis of different countries and their stock markets to figure out where things truly stand.